 The Farm.
 The farm defines us, perhaps as much as the land itself -- for it also takes, in its contrasting balance, the surrounding unmanaged, 'unproductive' land, which fulfills the potential of both the farm and the farmer.
 We believe in the unique and healing qualities of a farm life, which can only be hinted at in their enumeration : the smell of manure, the thunderstorm in a dry summer, the asparagus of spring, the final harvest of winter squash in autumn, the warm shower running dirty in the evening, the field walk on Friday, the field walk at night, the pulse of life flowing through the fields and through us.
 Farmer or not, living on a farm and eating from the farm -- alone, with family, with all of us -- makes this what it is.

 The Common House.
 While connection happens in space, here is one space that's warm and out of the rain.
-One of the 12 homes will be a shared private and common space, with the private residence on the second floor, and the de jure private but de facto common-space for dining, educating, scheming, tea'ing, and recreating, on the first.
-To satisfy private and common needs, the building will be larger than the other homes.
-It should, in every way, be like a hearth.
+One of the 8 homes can be a shared private and common space, with the private residence on the second floor, and the de jure private but de facto common-space for dining, educating, scheming, tea'ing, and recreating, on the first.
+Alternatively, we may have the option to move and convert the middle barn at 3071 Essex Rd. into the common house.
+In either case, it should, in every way, be like a hearth.

 The Common Mess.
 Eating together is a necessary if insufficient bone in the body of this common life.
 Putting food into one's mouth beside another is not the point, but everything else that happens when folks get together consistently, at the same time, to break bread, chat, delve, and wander off together or alone, is.